absalom-muc/MHI-AC-Ctrl/SW-Configuration.md

 note: The topic and the payload text is adaptable by defines in [MHI-AC-Ctrl.h](src/MHI-AC-Ctrl.h)

-### MQTT Errorcode topic
+### MQTT operating data PROTECTION-NO topic
-When an error in the AC occurs, the Errorcode topic will show a numeric value > 0.
+This is the Protection state number of the compressor (Compressor protection status).
 The meaning of this numeric value is:

 Value |meaning